Key Insights into the Seven Forex Majors

 USDCHF INFORMATION

-The United States dollar (USD) to Swiss franc (CHF) or else the ‘Swissy’ is an important Forex pair consisting two major reserve currencies.
-The long-term trend of USD/CHF is highly determined by the interest rate policies of Fed and the Swiss National Bank.
+The United States Dollar (USD) to Swiss Franc (CHF), also known as the ‘Swissy’, is a key Forex pair comprising two major reserve currencies.
+The long-term trend of USD/CHF is largely influenced by the interest rate policies of the Federal Reserve and the Swiss National Bank.

 (↑) Historical High: 4.385 (1971)